Center-of-Mass Corrections in Associated Particle Imaging: Conclusion

 \section{Conclusion}

-We have described COM corrections in an API setup, and analyzed the dependencies of the associated errors on beam energy, atomic fraction in the ion beam, and the angle between ion beam and alpha detector.
+We have described COM corrections in an API setup and analyzed the dependencies of the corrections and their associated errors on ion beam energy and atomic fraction, and on the angle between ion beam and alpha detector.

-We compared the use of average COM velocity in the scattering position reconstruction to first calculating the full distribution and then taking its mean.
+We compared using an average COM velocity in the scattering position reconstruction to first calculating the full distribution and then taking its mean.
 As can be seen in Fig.~\ref{fig:singlepoint-distribution}, using the average COM velocity gives almost the same position as the mean of the full distribution.
-Over the entire API volume, the largest difference between the two reconstruction methods is less than \SI{0.1}{\mm} \cite{zenodo} and is therefore insignificant.
+Over our volume of interest (in our case \qty{50}{\cm} to \qty{120}{\cm} in $Z$ and roughly $\qty{50}{\cm}\times\qty{50}{\cm}$ in $X$ and $Y$ at $Z=\qty{50}{\cm}$), the largest difference between the two reconstruction methods is less than \qty{0.15}{\mm} \cite{zenodo} and is therefore insignificant (compared to a resolution of several centimeters).
 Since using the average COM velocity and performing only a single reconstruction is computationally much faster than calculating the full distribution, the former method ought to be preferred for analyzing experimental data.

-Because the COM correction error depends strongly on the COM angle, it could potentially be reduced by about a factor of 2 if the alpha detector could be placed at a very small angle, as seen at the bottom of Fig.~\ref{fig:energies-percents-plots}.

-Correcting the reconstructed scattering location for the COM movement tilts the image as much as 13 centimeters at a distance of around \SI{1}{\meter} from the neutron source (see Fig.~\ref{fig:singlepoint-distribution}) but does not directly affect its spatial resolution.
-However, the event-to-event variation in the COM velocity does reduce the API resolution.
-This uncertainty arises due to multiple factors -- the presence of atomic and molecular ions in the beam, whether a deuterium ion impinges on a tritium ion or vice versa, and the variation of the ion's energy due to the energy loss within the target.
-This causes an uncertainty in the angle of about 4 degrees \cite{zenodo}.
+Using the averaged COM velocity to reconstruct scattering locations can correct for a shift/tilt of the image as much as 12 centimeters at a distance of around \qty{1}{\meter} from the neutron source (see Fig.~\ref{fig:energies-percents-plots}, top plot at \qty{100}{\keV}).
+Event-by-event calculations, in contrast, allowed us to quantify the impact of the distribution of COM velocities on the spatial resolution.
+The additional uncertainty in the FWHM arises due to multiple factors -- the presence of atomic and molecular ions in the beam, whether a deuterium ion impinges on a tritium ion or vice versa, and the variation of the ion's energy due to the energy loss within the target.